 - Educate the public on the critical role ingestible skincare plays in promoting skin health

-- Show the warm heart beneath their hard science in fun and exciting ways including creating a conversation around our new published study that reveals the potential of nutrition to support skin care from the inside out
+- Show the warm heart beneath their hard science in fun and exciting ways including creating a conversation around our newly published study that reveals the potential of nutrition to support skincare from the inside out

 - Create an emotional connection to ingestible skincare to support growing an emerging category.